-- Be able to discuss the a range of political systems and processes, and their impact on policies relating to families
+- Discuss the range of political systems and processes, and their impact on policies relating to families.

-- Be able to compare and analyze policy regimes/issues in different national contexts
+- Compare and analyze policy regimes/issues in different national contexts.

-- Demonstrate the knowledge and the skills to engage in policy development processes
+- Demonstrate knowledge and the skills to engage in policy development processes.

 - Values and goals of family policy in different contexts: Political and economic ideologies; new market economies; culture, gender, social class, race, ethnic origin etc.

 - Comparative analysis of the relationship between the family policy frameworks and the political and related welfare systems; multiple outcomes of family policy and their differential impacts on economies, welfare systems, and other social processes (here the student will be given to understand cross nationally the outcomes of family policy and how they are shaped by the external environment - socio-political, economic etc.).
 Implications of market and other global forces/factors and the role of civil society and impacts.

 - Comparative analysis of policies relating to family and their impact on individuals and families.
 Comparison and critique of family polices across and within geopolitical/cultural regions-Europe/(western welfare democracies ), south-east Asia, northern America, Africa, Muslim states , oceanic region etc. Changing demographics and impact on family polices - cross national comparisons; Comparative perspective of implications of family policies in different countries with reference to various dimensions of family and personal laws relating to marriage, divorce, adoption, migration and resettlement etc.

 - Comparative analysis of developments and innovations in family policy.
 Developments in family policies vs. liberal, democratic, socialist regimes - variations.
 Examples of innovations of family policy or policy. (to be ascertained from the group)